Ajax 0 Liverpool 1 – Nicolas Tagliafico’s own goal helps Liverpool seal win

 EPL Matchday 32 of 38: Midweek report

-A late Diego Llorente goal helped hosts Leeds United draw level with Liverpool at Elland Road and deny Jurgen Klopp's Reds a place in the Top four of the Premier football League table.
+A late Diego Llorente goal helped hosts Leeds United draw level with Liverpool at Elland Road and deny Jurgen Klopp’s Reds a place in the Top four of the Premier football League table - Football league table.

-Liverpool who went into the Monday night's game on the back of vociferous oppositions from fans for joining the breakaway European Super League, nosed ahead into the lead through Sadio Mane in the 31st minute from a Trent Alexander-Arnold assist following a powerful run down the flank by the young English wing-back.
+Liverpool who went into the Monday night’s game on the back of vociferous oppositions from fans for joining the breakaway European Super League - News uk politics 56810962, nosed ahead into the lead through Sadio Mane in the 31st minute from a Trent Alexander-Arnold assist following a powerful run down the flank by the young English wing-back.

 The visitors looked to have the upper hand in the first period as a Thiago Alcantara effort was tipped over the bar by Illan Meslier and the Leeds goalkeeper was forced to block away Diogo Jota’s close-range shot a little later.